 All News

-Image by PM Images/Getty Images; Illustration by Hunter Newton/Bankrate Mortgage rates rose this week, with the 30-year fixed rate averaging 6.23%, up from 6.18% last week, according to Bankrate’s latest lender survey.
-Current mortgage rates Loan type Current 4 weeks ago One year ago 52-week average 52-week low 30-year 6.23%…
+Image by PM Images/Getty Images; Illustration by Hunter Newton/Bankrate Mortgage rates moved up again this week, with the 30-year fixed rate averaging 6.19%, up from 6.15% last week, according to Bankrate’s latest lender survey.
+Current mortgage rates Loan type Current 4 weeks ago One year ago 52-week average 52-week low…

 BudgetADirect.com